mvolkmann/blog/src/swift/swift-lang.md

 let sentence = "The Chiefs defeated the Eagles 38 to 35." // 2023 Super Bowl

-// This is the type of a Regex that has five capture groups. typealias MyRegex =
+// This is the type of a Regex that has five capture groups.
+// The generic type is a tuple containing the capture types.
+// The return value of some Regex and String methods is a
+// Regex.Match object whose `output` property has this generic type. typealias MyRegex =
     Regex<(Substring, Substring, Substring, Substring, Substring)>